 If you filed a return last year that was accepted prior to October 15th (no matter where or who you filed with) go back through the e-file process until you reach the "IRS AGI" page.
 Refer to the "Last Year Information" section and answer YES to the question "Yes, I have my 2018 Federal tax return with me" You can also click on the "Where can I get my last year's tax return?" link for an explanation of how to get a copy of last years return.

 If you do not remember your Prior Year Adjusted Gross Income, you will need to refer to the prior year return and find the Adjusted Gross Income (AGI) on the return.
-Your prior year's adjusted gross income (AGI) can be found on one of the following lines depending on your specific tax form:
+Your prior year's adjusted gross income (AGI) can be found on line 7 of Form 1040.

-If you do not have your prior-year tax return, you may visit the IRS website and use the Get Transcript Online or Get Transcript by Mail tool to obtain your prior-year AGI.
+If you do not have your prior-year tax return, you may visit the IRS website and use the Get Transcript tool to obtain your prior-year AGI.
 You may use the AGI to validate your signature and continue e-filing your return.
 You may also contact the IRS at: 1-800-829-1040 to obtain your prior year Adjusted Gross Income (AGI) figures.